 In For the Long Haul

 Turtles live long lives and having them as a pet entails a lot of commitment.
 It’s very common for a turtle owner to let their pet become “old news.”
 Lacking to add fresh water, not changing aquarium filters, forgetting to feed the turtle and so forth.
 Owning a turtle is not a 3 month hobby that you can just set aside.
 It’s important to take this idea into account.
-Lets get started on setting up your tank along with proper turtle care facts.

 Have Something to Add?

 Turtles are one of the oldest creatures on the planet.
 It is said they are the most related to dinosaurs still around today.
 Marine turtles easily live 100 years.
 Most of your smaller species will live up to 10 years pretty easily.
 This might be something to think about if your in this for the long haul or just the ‘cool phase’ of owning a pet turtle.
 The first year really seems to weed out those that are serious about keeping pet turtles and those that CANT HACK IT.
 If you can’t see yourself caring for your turtle cage in 4-5 years… than maybe re-think your decision here.

 Need help on where to purchase China Cuora, C trifasiata , C aerocapitata ,C zhoui etc

 You probably can’t find that turtle to buy because it’s more common name is “Golden Coin Turtle” and they can be bought in a lot of places.
 I did a quick search for here in Minnesota and I could find them in no time.
 You may have to go for a drive depending on where you live but you can find them.
 Where are you located?
 I’ve never seen this turtle and it’s cool you brought it to our attention.
 Good luck finding your turtle!

 Can I mix a turtle with other pet fish and have both in the same tank?
 I have a red eared slider and was wondering if he would eat the fish it it came down to it..?